SouthGreenPlatform/tutorials/_pages/cluster-itrop/gpu.md

 <a name="part-1"></a>
 ## Objectives

-Know how to launch different a Slurm job in GPU node in I-Trop Cluster.

-Jobs monitoring in GPU
+Know how to launch a Slurm job in GPU node in I-Trop Cluster and monitoring this jobs in GPU

 -------------------------------------------------------------------------------------

 <a name="part-2"></a>

 ## Launch jobs in GPU node with Slurm

 node GPU in I-trop cluster has 8 graphic cards RTX2080, each with 124G de RAM.
 In total this node has 24 threads.

-### Launch commands from the master node
+We recommend to basecaller a data set using a graphic card to obtain results in only one folder.
+If you split data you can enjoy of the whole of graphic cards but your data results will be in several folders.
+In each results folder, reads can be share names.
+So, you can lost information if you decide to merge it.

 Create a sbatch script to allocate ressources.
-Here, slurm script `lauchGuppyGPU.sbash` takes 4 threads for lauch guppy-gpu.
+Here, slurm script `lauchGuppyGPU.sbash` takes 4 threads for lauch guppy-gpu, partition `-p gpu`.
+If you are using i-Trop GPU you are in `gpu_group` so, give this parametter to slurm wiht `-A ` option.

 {% highlight bash %}
 #!/bin/bash